Pool Table in Basement

 A pool table can be a fun addition to your home.
 It allows you to play with your family and friends whenever you like.
 For the best pool table setup, you must understand your pool table’s ideal room size requirements.

-The room size you need for a pool table depends on its dimensions.
-A standard-size table (9 ft) requires a room size of 14′-10″ x 19′-0″ or 4.52m x 5.79m.
-A bumper pool table (30″ x 46″) requires a room size of 12′-5″ x 13′-8″ for a standard 57″ cue and 11′-0″ x 12′-3″ for a 48″ cue.
+The minimum dimensions for a pool room depend on the size of your pool table.
+A larger table, such as a regulation-size 9-foot table, requires a room size of 14′-10″ x 19′-0″ or 4.52m x 5.79m.
+On the other hand, a smaller table, such as a bumper pool table (30″ x 46″), requires a room size of 12′-5″ x 13′-8″ for a standard 57″ cue and 11′-0″ x 12′-3″ for a 48″ cue.

 Room Size Requirements for Pool Tables

-For instance, if you have a 9-foot pool table with a playing area of 100″ x 50″, the minimum room size for a 58″ pool cue is 18′-0″ x 13′-10″ and a room size of 17′-0″ x 12′-10″ for a 52″ pool cue.
+For instance, if you have a 9-foot pool table with a playing area of 100″ x 50″, the minimum room dimensions for a 58″ pool cue is 18′-0″ x 13′-10″ and a room size of 17′-0″ x 12′-10″ for a 52″ pool cue.
 A pool table of 88″ x 44″ will need a room size of 17′-0″ x 13′-4″ for a 58″ pool cue and a room size of 16′-0″ x 12′-4″ for a 52″ pool cue.

-For a pool size of 78″ x 39″, the minimum room size is 16′-2″ x 12′-11″ for a 58″ pool cue and 15′-2″ x 11′-11″ for a 52″ cue.
+For a pool table size of 78″ x 39″, the minimum room size is 16′-2″ x 12′-11″ for a 58″ pool cue and 15′-2″ x 11′-11″ for a 52″ cue.

 Here is a video to help you determine the right room size for your pool table: